The Halfway House

-The Halfway House is a 1944 British drama film directed by Basil Dearden and starring Mervyn Johns, his daughter Glynis Johns, Tom Walls and Françoise Rosay.
+The Halfway House is a 1944 British drama fantasy horror film directed by Basil Dearden and starring Mervyn Johns, his daughter Glynis Johns, Tom Walls and Françoise Rosay.
 The film tells the story of ten people who are drawn to stay in an old Welsh countryside inn.
 Location scenes were shot at Barlynch Priory on the Devon/Somerset border.

+The film was "suggested by" the 1940 three act play The Peaceful Inn by Denis Ogden set in Dartmoor that made no mention of the war.
+A November 1957 BBC television film was made of The Peaceful Inn.

 BFI Screenonline writes, "The high-quality personnel involved and the tight, professional scripting mark the film out as one of the earliest templates of what would become the traditional Ealing style."

 Plot

-During the Second World War, various people converge on the Halfway House, an inn in the Welsh countryside.
-In flashback, we see the events which have led them there.
-In Cardiff, David Davies, a famous orchestra conductor, is advised by his doctor to cancel a tour and rest, or he will live for only about three months.
-In London, Richard and Jill French argue about the education of their young daughter Joanna, who overhears them agree to divorce; then Mr. French and Joanna go on vacation.
-Captain Fortescue is released from Parkmoor Prison; he had been court-martialled for stealing the regimental funds.
-In a Welsh port, merchant captain Harry Meadows and his French wife Alice quarrel about their deceased son, a victim of the U-boats.
-Black marketeer Oakley departs from London for some fishing, while Margaret and her Irish diplomat fiancé Terence take a train from Bristol.
+During World War II, various people converge on the Halfway House, an inn in the Welsh countryside.
+In the previous scenes, we see the events that led them there.
+In Cardiff, David Davies, a famous orchestral conductor, is advised by his doctor to cancel a tour and rest.
+In London, Richard French and his wife Jill argue over their young daughter Joanna, who overhears them from outside discussing divorce.
+At Parkmoor Prison, Captain Fortescue, a thief expelled from the service, is released.
+In a Welsh port, merchant captain Harry Meadows and his wife Alice quarrel about their deceased son, a victim of a U-boat attack.
+Black marketeer Oakley departs from London for some fishing, while Margaret and her Irish fiancé Terence take a train from Bristol.
+Margaret and Terence face the end of their relationship when Terence accepts a diplomatic post in Berlin and doesn't seem to understand why she, a British woman, doesn't want to live in a country her own country is at war with.